adobe/target-nodejs-sdk-samples/feature-flag/README.md

 }
 ```

 When run, the sample app displays a marketing banner and a search box.
-The marketing banner is different depending on the experience of the marketing activity above.
-And the search experience differs depending on the Engineering activity.
+The marketing banner is different depending on the `asset` value of the `demo-marketing-offer1` mbox.
+And the search experience differs depending on the `searchProviderId` value of the `demo-engineering-flags` mbox.
+If the value is `starwars`,a [Star Wars API](https://swapi.co/) is used to search for characters.
+If the value is `startrek`, a [Star Trek API](http://stapi.co/) is used to search for characters.

 In this sample, the `getAttributes` call is used to greatly simplify accessing the JSON offer.
 Typically, a developer would need to find the JSON offer object in the response of the `getOffers` call.
 This is done in other samples.
 It is straightforward, but can be cumbersome -- and it requires developers to be intimately familiar with the SDK response object.